idio-lang/DIPS/source/introduction.rst

 I made a mistake at this point, though.
 I didn't put the :lname:`Scheme` code to one side and introduce some parallel interpreter/compiler, I just hacked the :lname:`Scheme` engine to bits.
-Very satisfying but on reflection a bit stupid.
-It turns out that :lname:`Idio` is, on reflection, *this close* (put your thumb and forefinger up close to your eye and them squeeze them together) to :lname:`Scheme` and :lname:`Scheme` has had a lot of software written for it.
+Very satisfying but in hindsight a bit unwise.
+It turns out that :lname:`Idio` is *this close* (put your thumb and forefinger up close to your eye and then squeeze them together) to :lname:`Scheme` and :lname:`Scheme` has had a lot of software written for it.
 So I've found myself porting software written for :lname:`Scheme` and, more or less, changing the syntax and a few structural elements.
 It's not a case of thinking that this is something that could be automated it's the realisation that I could have simply left the :lname:`Scheme` engine in there and just read it in direct.

 What a waste.
 So if there's one lesson you can learn...